spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 The following information is filled to create a backup location in FTP mode:

-1. Provide the ftp:// server details
+1. Provide the ftp:// server details.

-2. The directory name for the backup storage
+2. The directory name for the backup storage.

-3. Username and Password to login to the server
+3. Username and Password to log in to the server.

-4. Scheduling details of the backup
+4. Scheduling details of the backup.
-	* Interval is specifying the number of days between two consecutive backups
+	* **Interval** specifies the number of days between two consecutive backups.
-	* Retention period for backup in days
+	* **Retention period** for backup in days.
-	* Hours of the day (UTC 0 to 23 hours) specifying the time of the specified day to take the backup
+	* **Hours of the day** (UTC 0 to 23 hours) specifies the time of the specified day to take the backup.

-5. This configuration is saved and used for creating an FTP backup by clicking the +create FTP backup button on the top right corner of the page
+5. This configuration is saved and used for creating an FTP backup by clicking the **+Create FTP backup** button on the top-right corner of the page.

-6. The configuration can be edited as per requirements
+6. The configuration can be edited as per the requirements.

-7. Delete / Restore a specific backup from the actions panel
+7. Delete/Restore a specific backup from the actions panel.

 <InfoBox>
 The saved configuration details can be used to create multiple backup locations.